prisca-sp/sc1015/README.md

 # Learning beyond the course
 - Utilisation of visualisation tools such as wordclouds, bar-line charts, pie charts etc.
-- Natural Language Processing, TextBlob, TDIDF
+- Natural Language Processing, TextBlob, TFIDF
+- Cleaning of language